KKural/R-excerise/Instructional Design of the R Exercise Series.md

 ### Synthetic Criminology Datasets

-To avoid confidentiality issues and maintain relevance, all exercises use synthetic data simulating:

-- District-level crime rates
-- Offender demographics
-- Police response times
-- Property loss values

-These datasets reflect real-world structure while allowing students to practice openly and repeatedly.
-I am also familiar with generating meaningful synthetic datasets in R using packages such as `synthpop`, which allow for the simulation of data that preserves key characteristics (e.g., mean, standard deviation, and variable relationships) of real criminological datasets while ensuring privacy and reproducibility.
+To avoid confidentiality issues and maintain relevance, all exercises use synthetic data that simulates district-level crime rates, offender demographics, police response times, and property loss values.
+These datasets are designed to reflect real-world structure while allowing students to practice openly and repeatedly.
+I am also familiar with generating meaningful synthetic datasets in R using packages such as `synthpop`, which enable the simulation of data that preserves key characteristics (e.g., mean, standard deviation, and variable relationships) of real criminological datasets while ensuring privacy and reproducibility.

 ### APA-Style Statistical Reporting